diegoami/Diplado/README.md

 * Option to turn the hold ground command on or off
 * Option to assign lords to a default group
+* Minimap, troop ratio and kill count in the battle screen, with the option to turn it off

 **master** releases' save files are backwardly compatible, but **develop** releases may contain more interesting features.